eradiate/eradiate/README.md

   Documented data and formats
   </summary>
-  We explain where our data comes from and how users can build their own data in a format with Eradiate's input.
+  We explain where our data comes from and how users can build their own data in a format compatible with Eradiate's input.
   </details>

   <details>